By Isis Darios

-If you own a hotel or any other type of property which accommodates guests, there’s an excellent chance that those guests are sharing their experiences online for the world to see.
-That’s why hotel reputation management online is so critical – it’s all about how you communicate with past guests, and how you earn the trust of potential guests to increase sales and revenue.
+If you own a hotel or any other type of property which accommodates guests, there’s an excellent chance that those guests are sharing their feedback online for the world to see.
+That’s why hotel reputation management online is so critical – it’s all about how you communicate with past guests and how you earn the trust of potential guests to increase sales and revenue.

 What is hotel reputation management?

-Hotel reputation management (OMR) refers to the strategies and tools, hoteliers use to monitor, reply and enhance how their property, service, and brand is perceived online.
 Strategies may include tracking review sites (from Google reviews and Tripadvisor to OTAs and social media), replying to reviews in a timely and adequate manner, creating campaigns to boost reviews, and/or using reputation management solutions or brand monitoring tools.
 Another trick is encouraging the best reviews and preventing negative ones by addressing both immediately with a printed guest comment card.

 Why online reviews matter in the hospitality industry